-- Advective feedback and convective feedback from sections 6.2.1, 6.2.2 in Dijkstra (2000), both show why we expect temperature and salinity to play independent roles. - (time permitting:) multiple convective equilibria from Lenderink and Haarsma (1994), hysteresis from Fig. 8 in this paper, and "potentially convective" regions in their GCM from Fig. 11. - Flip-flop oscillations (Welander1982_flip_flop.m) and loop oscillations (Dijkstra, 2000, sections 6.2.3, 6.2.4); (The Lenderink and Haarsma (1994) model, when put in the regime without any steady states, shows exactly the same flip-flop oscillations, yet without the artificial convection threshold necessary in Welander's model).

-- Analysis of relaxation oscillations following Strogatz (1994) example 7.5.1 pages 212-213, or nonlinear dynamics course notes: slow phase and fast phases. - Winton's deep decoupling oscillations may be covered below as part of DO events.
-Welander's flip-flop oscillations essentially cover this, except note that the convection also affects the overturning circulation leading to strong MOC variability/ relaxation oscillations.
+- Advective feedback and convective feedback from sections 6.2.1, 6.2.2 in Dijkstra (2000), both show why we expect temperature and salinity to play independent roles. - Flip-flop oscillations (Welander1982_flip_flop.m) and loop oscillations (Dijkstra, 2000, section 6.2.3); - (Time permitting:) Multiple convective equilibria from Lenderink and Haarsma (1994), hysteresis from Fig. 8 in this paper, and "potentially convective" regions in their GCM from Fig. 11.
+When put in the regime with no steady states, this model shows flip-flop oscillations like Welander's, without the need to prescribe an artificial convection threshold. - Analysis of relaxation oscillations following Strogatz (1994) example 7.5.1 pages 212-213, or nonlinear dynamics course notes: slow phase and fast phases. - (Note:) Winton's deep decoupling oscillations are covered below as part of DO events.
+They are similar to the Welander's flip-flop oscillations, except that the convection also affects the overturning circulation leading to strong MOC variability/ relaxation oscillations.